geoffrich/svelte-adapter-azure-swa/README.md

 };
 ```

+:warning: **IMPORTANT**: you also need to configure your build so that your SvelteKit site deploys properly.
+Failing to do so will prevent the project from building and deploying.
+See the next section for instructions.

 ## Azure configuration

 When deploying to Azure, you will need to properly [configure your build](https://docs.microsoft.com/en-us/azure/static-web-apps/build-configuration?tabs=github-actions) so that both the static files and API are deployed.